Every man wants to be a better lover.

 We’ve all heard of the “Just think about baseball…” trick to avoid ejaculating too quickly.
 In reality, this trick doesn’t work.
 The less connected your mind is to your body, the less control you have over it.

 You want to be extra aware of your sexual arousal levels.
 You want to put all of your attention on the pleasure you’re feeling.

 An easier way to control your ejaculation is to focus on relaxing and breathing.
-Breathe deeply and allow your muscles to relax.
-You ejaculate prematurely when you are anxious and tense; the “fight or flight” response in your body is triggered by your muscular tension.
+Breathe deeply and allow all of your major muscle groups to relax.
+You ejaculate prematurely when you are anxious and tense; in other words, the “fight or flight” response in your body is triggered by your muscular tension.
 Avoid this by relaxing, extending foreplay, and breathing more deeply.

 Discover the exact exercise that instantly makes you last longer in bed…

 Enter your email to get access to this exclusive, limited time video.

 Your testosterone (the hormone that is largely responsible for your sex drive) is exclusively produced while you sleep.
 If you have consistently poor sleep (even a few nights of 4-6 hours will hurt you), your testosterone levels drop rapidly.